Vlad-stackover/Vlad-stackover/README.md

 - 👋 Hi, I’m @Vlad-stackover
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning django
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... strixus480@gamil.com
+- 📫 How to reach me ... gruzinvlad96@gmail.com

 <!---
 Vlad-stackover/Vlad-stackover is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.